RandomStudio/tether-soundscape-rs/README.md

 # Tether Soundscape rs

 A multi-layered audio sequencer, remote-controllable via Tether, to create soundscapes.
+Runs in a full GUI mode or headless - even on a Raspberry Pi!

 ![screenshot animation](./soundscape.gif)

+## Why 🦀 Rust?:
+- Minimal memory/CPU footprint for high performance
+- Cross-platform but without any need to install browser, use Electron, etc.
+- Full GUI or headless (text-only) modes are possible
+- Great way to learn about low-level audio sample/buffer control, multi-threading in Rust

 ## Sample bank JSON
 Currently, the Sample Bank JSON files are created "by hand".
 Later versions will allow creation, editing and saving of these via the GUI.
 See `./test.json` file for an example.